5156241

 Learn more about conservation easement

 , but does have one Service-owned property that is open to the public: the Llano Seco Unit.
-Located about 10 miles southwest of the city of Chico in Butte County, the Llano Seco Unit offers opportunities for photography, wildlife viewing and a 1-mile trail.
+Located about 10 miles southwest of the city of Chico in Butte County, the Llano Seco Unit offers a Visitor Area with a Restroom and Information Kiosk, Observation Deck, Observation Mound and a Trail.

 There are LOTS of recreational opportunities across the Complex, including a Visitor Center, Auto Tours, trails, bicycling, photography, hunting and environmental education.